gerph/riscos64-clib/changelogs/current/master.md

 ### Fixed
 - stdio: Fix for fgets failing to include the trailing newline in the read line.
+- kernel: Ensured that the SWIs are correctly flagged as functions in assembler.

 ### Removed
 -